yingkitw/anyrepair/README.md

 # AnyRepair

-A Rust crate for repairing LLM responses including JSON, YAML, and Markdown.
+A Rust crate for repairing LLM responses including JSON, YAML, Markdown, and XML.

 ## Features